SpiritIT/timezonecomplete/README.md

   * Durations with units
   * Periods with regular UTC or regular local time repetition
   * Utility functions for e.g. determining leap years, determining the last Monday of the month etc.
-  * Ability to use with NodeJS as well as in a browser (CommonJS, AMD).
+  * Ability to use with NodeJS as well as in a browser (CommonJS, AMD)
-* At least 99% test coverage.
+* Good test coverage
-* Under active development by a company who have an interest in keeping it up to date.
+* Under active development by a company who have an interest in keeping it up to date
-* Timezonecomplete is Written in Typescript and typings are included.
+* Timezonecomplete is Written in Typescript and typings are included

 ## Usage